 An IAM solution or tool is crucial in connecting and integrating your business with different people and resources.
 It is a must-have solution (as a part of a greater plan) to prevent data breaches and maintain the integrity of your business data.
 Thus, the IAM market will likely rise from more than $20 billion by 2024.

-However, the data hacking incident on IAM tools like Okta, NVIDIA, and Microsoft is alarming for businesses.
+The data hacking incident on IAM tools like Okta, NVIDIA, and Microsoft is alarming for businesses.

 On March 22, a series of screenshots were published online on Telegram from a system used by one of Okta’s third-party customer support engineers.
 2.5% or 366 of Okta’s customers got impacted by this incident.

 Okta is a popular authentication service used by thousands of governments and organizations globally as a single sign-on provider.
 It enables employees to securely access the company’s internal network and resources like apps, calendars, and email accounts.

 The Lapsus$ hackers’ group claimed that it had breached the identity management platform Okta by infiltrating one of its customers, Sitel, back in January.
 A report further revealed that LAPSUS$ used tools like Mimikatz to extract passwords to gain more access to Sitel’s systems.